 What happens if I overdose (Simulect)?

-What should I avoid while taking basiliximab (Simulect)?
+What should I avoid while receiving basiliximab (Simulect)?

 Avoid receiving a vaccine shortly after you have been treated with basiliximab, unless your doctor has told you to.